Kiner5674/Soft/README.md

 It is a convenient software packed with various things.
-Version 0.0.0.5(Now Alpha Ver.
-Next lambda Ver.)
+Version 0.0.1.0(Now lambda Ver.
+Next beta Ver.)